Censorship in the United States: Local censorship

-The free speech decisions of the United States Supreme Court under Chief Justice Earl Warren, which served from 1953 to 1969, extended the protections of the First Amendment to local government, and brought much stricter standards of review for what government actions were acceptable.
+The free speech decisions of the United States Supreme Court under Chief Justice Earl Warren, which served from 1953 to 1969, extended the protections of the First Amendment to state and local government and applied stricter standards of review for what government actions were acceptable.

 The state of Maryland retained its movie ratings board an unusually long time, abandoning it in the 1980s in favor of the private MPAA's voluntary ratings scheme.

 In 2017, California prosecutors interpreted hateful posts on the Facebook page of the Islamic Center of Southern California as a violation of the California Penal Code.
-The provision criminalizing "repeated contact... with intent to annoy or harass" was used to charge Mark Feigin who was previously suspected of making a death threat to the center by telephone.
+The provision criminalizing "repeated contact ... with intent to annoy or harass" was used to charge Mark Feigin who was previously suspected of making a death threat to the center by telephone.
 Although the LAPD later recommended charges against a different caller, CNN reported that "in the criminal complaint against [Feigin], the Facebook posts, which Det.
 Bryant repeatedly told Feigin were not criminal in nature, have replaced that phone call and another one made in 2015 that also was falsely attributed to him."

 In 2019, two friends at the University of Connecticut were heard taunting each other with offensive words including "nigger."
 They were subsequently arrested and charged under Title 53 of the Connecticut General Statutes.
 The relevant section, which criminalizes "ridicule on account of creed, religion, color, denomination, nationality or race" was described as unconstitutional by law professor Steve Sanders.

 In 2021, left wing podcaster Ryan Wentz made a tweet which criticized Alexandria Ocasio-Cortez based on a comment she had made about Israel and Palestine.
 Wentz subsequently received a visit from police officers who accused him of making threats against Ocasio-Cortez.
 Capitol police later revealed that they had acted alone in alerting the California Highway Patrol due to a different person's tweet which had simply tagged Wentz.
 Wentz subsequently called on Ocasio-Cortez "to publicly condemn the draconian security measures that were carried out in her name."

 Following the overturning of Roe v.
 Wade in 2022, several Republican state legislatures began introducing bills written by the National Right to Life Committee which criminalize the dissemination of information on how to obtain an abortion.
 The Mississippi Attorney General also sought an injunction against Mayday Health, an organization known for running a pro-choice billboard campaign in Jackson, Mississippi.